Dec 6, 2025

 Highlighted Years feature players who led a major league in the following categories: batting average, home runs (with a minimum of 10), runs batted in, or stolen bases (with a minimum of 20), pitching wins, strikeouts, earned run average, or saves (with a minimum of 10), or have been participants in the annual All-Star Games between the National and American Leagues since 1933.
 This category will also include Misc. players who received award votes, were contributors to teams that reached the postseason, or had notable seasons in non-award years.

-6th season with Red Sox
+2nd season with White Sox (first complete)

 Bats – Right, Throws – Right